-In this video, I am talking about the Airbnb & Short Term Rentals Boot Camp.
-Over the past two years, as Airbnb has become more and more popular, we have seen many of our students transitioning to Airbnb & Short Term Rentals.
+In this video, I am talking about the Airbnb & Short Term Rentals Boot Camp which is coming up in 3 weeks!
+Over the past three years, as Airbnb has become more and more popular, we have seen many of our students transitioning to Airbnb & Short Term Rentals.
 You can earn 3 times the rental income (or more) than you would if you were renting the same property to a long term tenant.
 In hot tourist markets like Miami, you can earn even more.

 One huge advantage of short term rentals is scalability.
 Once you have put your first Airbnb Short Term Rental on the platform, and know how to manage it (and have good reviews) it will be relatively easy for you to replicate the process by buying more properties and putting them on the platform as well.
 One key crucial component is your cleaning crew and making sure that the property is in great shape before every check in.
 Once you have a good crew in place, it is relatively easy to scale.

 Another big advantage of short term rentals on platforms like Airbnb & VRBO is that the guest has to use their credit card for the deposit.
 This means that on every check out, the property can be inspected and any damages can be billed to the guest.
 This allows the owner of the property to keep their property in pristine condition.
 Compare that to the way long term rentals get treated by tenants.
 So be a good host and make sure your guests have a 5 star experience by checking your properties often and making sure that your cleaning crew is doing their job.

 Some of our students have created financial freedom and have been able to quit their jobs because of the income that their Airbnb Short Term Rentals have created for them.
 My student Andy who is on the screen behind me in this video makes more than $50,000 a month from Airbnb and he is only 32 years old.
 Andy will be at the Airbnb Boot Camp sharing his knowledge as a super host on the Airbnb platform.